google/latency-benchmark/README.md

     * iOS
     * Chrome OS
 * Support jank measurement with the Oculus Latency Tester, in addition to latency measurement.
+* Fix non-Firefox browsers in automated testing mode on Windows (mousewheel scroll events not sent properly).
 * Fix IE11 in high DPI mode (test pattern scrolls off screen).
 * Disable mouse and keyboard input during the test to avoid interference.
 * Hide the mouse cursor during the test.